Discrete Solution Operator Learning for Geometry-Dependent PDEs: Results

 \subsection{Geometry-dependent advection-diffusion problem}

 We next consider a steady advection-diffusion problem to examine geometry generalization under transport-dominated dynamics.
-Although the governing equation and physical parameters are fixed within each case, variations in domain geometry induce sharp changes in effective transport pathways and boundary-layer structures.
-This case therefore probes whether an operator can adapt to geometry-induced changes in solution structure when global transport effects play a dominant role.
-The precise formulation and parameter settings are provided in Supplementary Information A.2.
+While the governing equation and physical parameters are fixed within each Péclet case, variations in domain geometry alter effective transport pathways and boundary-layer structures, providing a stringent test of generalization under geometry-induced structural change.
+The formulation and parameter settings are provided in Supplementary Information A.2.

-We adopt the same discrete input-output representation as in the Poisson case (\textbf{Fig.}~\ref{fig:fig2}a), consisting of three input channels: geometry mask, boundary-condition locations, and source field; and a single output channel representing the scalar solution pattern.
-In this problem, the Péclet number ($\mathrm{Pe}$) characterizes the relative strength of advection to diffusion \cite{feng2000numerical}, and separate operators are trained for two representative cases ($\mathrm{Pe}\approx0.45$ and $\mathrm{Pe}\approx4.5$).
-Under this design, increased difficulty arises from the interaction between transport-driven solution structures and geometry-induced discreteness, rather than from changes in the input encoding.
-It is worth emphasizing that, although the input representation is consistent across different PDEs, the advection-diffusion operator is inherently more complex: its dominant solution patterns are jointly shaped by transport direction, boundary conditions, and geometric constraints, rather than being determined solely by the source distribution.

-\textbf{Figures}~\ref{fig:fig3}a and b present representative ID validation results for the diffusion-dominated ($\mathrm{Pe}\approx0.45$) and advection-dominated ($\mathrm{Pe}\approx4.5$) cases (more results are presented in Supplementary Information E.2).
-At lower Péclet numbers, the solution patterns remain relatively smooth but already exhibit asymmetric structures aligned with the transport direction.
-As observed, DiSOL accurately predicts the global solution patterns with their randomly selected boundaries.
-In contrast, FNO struggles to maintain structural consistency on irregular geometries, producing predictions with noticeable morphological distortions across multiple regions.

-As the Péclet number increases, advection becomes the dominant mechanism governing solution behavior.
-The resulting solution structures exhibit stronger directional transport features and heightened sensitivity to geometric boundaries and local structural variations.
-Under this advection-dominated setting (\textbf{Fig.}~\ref{fig:fig3}b), DiSOL continues to capture the primary transport pathways and their coupling with complex geometries, yielding solution patterns that remain consistent with the reference numerical solutions in both global morphology and key local features.
-By contrast, FNO displays pronounced structural distortions, with predicted patterns failing to reflect the true transport behavior, particularly near geometric boundaries.
+We use the same embedded-grid representation as in the Poisson case (mask, boundary-condition map, and source as inputs; scalar field as output) and train separate operators for two regimes, $\mathrm{Pe}\approx0.45$ and $\mathrm{Pe}\approx4.5$.
+Representative ID validation examples are shown in \textbf{Figs.}~\ref{fig:fig3}a--b (additional results in Supplementary Information E.2).
+Across both regimes, DiSOL captures the main transport structures and their coupling with complex geometries, whereas continuous-operator baselines exhibit noticeable structural distortions, particularly near geometric boundaries and irregular features.